eos/eos/doc/installation.rst

   the \gls{HDF5} \cite{HDF5}, in version 1.8.11 or higher;
 FFTW3
   the C subroutine library for computing the discrete Fourier transform;
-Minuit2
-  the physics analysis tool for function minimization, in version 5.28.00 or higher.

 If you have administrator access to the computers on which you use EOS, we recommend you install the above packages via your system's software management system.
-The ``Minuit2`` is excempted from this recommendation, since its Debian/Ubuntu packages are affected by an unresolved bug.
-Installing a prebuilt version of ``Minuit2`` is discussed in `Installing Minuit2 via APT`_.
-Installing ``Minuit2`` from source is discussed in `Installing Minuit2 from Source`_.

 On a Debian/Ubuntu based operating system you can install the prerequisite software with the ``APT`` package management system, by running the following commands